-Please see the Trinity website www.trinitycollege.com for additional support materials including sample candidate answers and videos.
-The Centre Best Practice Guidebook contains administrative and regulatory information.
-You can also contact your co-ordinator at any time to arrange a support visit.
+Please see trinitycollege.com/SfL-L1 for additional support materials including sample candidate answers and videos.
+The Centre Best Practice Guidebook, which can be downloaded from trinitycollege.com/SfLadmin, contains administrative and regulatory information.
+Email UKesol@trinitycollege.co.uk for further guidance or to arrange a support visit.

-Notes on the Qualifications and Credit Framework (QCF)
+Notes on the Regulated Qualifications Framework